Pneumococcal vaccine: Conjugated vaccine

+For targeted serotypes, the PCV reduces colonization rates and provides herd immunity.
+It appears to also reduce the development of antimicrobial resistance among targeted serotypes.

+The main drawbacks to conjugated vaccines are that they only protect against a subset of the serotypes covered by the polysaccharide vaccines.

 Research

 Due to the geographic distribution of pneumococcal serotypes, additional research is needed to find the most efficacious vaccine for developing-world populations.
-In a previous study, the most common pneumococcal serotypes or groups from developed countries were found to be, in descending order, 14, 6, 19, 18, 9, 23, 7, 4, 1 and 15.
+In a previous study, the most common pneumococcal serotypes or groups from developed countries were found to be, in descending order, 14, 6, 19, 18, 9, 23, 7, 4, 1, and 15.
 In developing countries, the order was 6, 14, 8, 5, 1, 19, 9, 23, 18, 15 and 7.
 In order to further pneumococcal vaccine research and reduce childhood mortality, five countries and the Bill & Melinda Gates Foundation established a pilot Advance Market Commitment for pneumococcal vaccines worth US$1.5 billion.
 Advance Market Commitments are a new approach to public health funding designed to stimulate the development and manufacture of vaccines for developing countries.

-There is currently research into producing vaccines than can be given into the nose rather than by injection.
-It is believed that this improves vaccine efficacy and also avoids the need for injection.
+There is research into producing vaccines that can be given into the nose rather than by injection.

 The development of serotype-specific anticapsular monoclonal antibodies has also been researched in recent years.
 These antibodies have been shown to prolong survival in a mouse model of pneumococcal infection characterized by a reduction in bacterial loads and a suppression of the host inflammatory response.
 Additional pneumococcal vaccine research is taking place to find a vaccine that offers broad protection against pneumococcal disease.

 As of 2017, pneumonia vaccines target up to 23 forms of the bacterium that cause pneumonia with a new version under development covering 72 strains of the bacterium.

+Nonspecific effects

+A 2004 study reports that PCV reduces rates of RSV hospitalizations in children.

+A 2024 British meta-analysis reports that the PCV appears provide some off-target protection from a number of viral respiratory infections.
+The evidence is strongest for influenza in children.